smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 The protocol supports two types of triggers:

 ### 1. Conditional Triggers Flows

-A trigger that is based on a block number and block hash.
-It is used to trigger an upkeep based on a condition that is evaluated on-chain.

 #### Sampling Flow

 The sampling flow is used to determine if an upkeep is eligible to perform.
 It is triggered by a ticker that provides samples of upkeeps to check.
 The samples are collected, filtered, and checked.
-The results are then pushed into the metadata store with the corresponding instructions.
+The results are then pushed into the metadata store with `EligibleSample` [instruction](#instructions).
-The plugin will then collect the instructions and push them into the outcome to be processed in next round.
+The plugin will then collect the instructions and push them into the outcome to be processed in next round, where they will go into coordinated flow.

-Supported instructions:
-- Coordinated samples - are sample upkeeps that are eligible to perform
-  - The upkeeps are performed with an assoicated block
-- Recovered logs - are logs that we identify as missed and need to be recovered
-  - The logs are performed with an associated block

-#### Perform Flow
+#### Coordination Flow

+The coordination flow is used to come to agreement among node on what upkeeps to perform, based on the results of the sampling flow.
+It is triggered by a ticker that provides payloads based on a coordinated block and upkeepIDs.
+The results are collected, filtered, and checked again.
+Eligible results will go into the results store and later on into a report and those that were agreed by at least f+1=3 nodes will be performed on chain.

 ### 2. Log Triggers
 #### Log Trigger Flow

+The log trigger flow is used to determine if a log is eligible to perform.
+It is triggered by a ticker that get the latest logs from log event provider.
+The results are collected, filtered, and checked again.
+Eligible results will go into the results store and later on into a report and those that were agreed by at least f+1=3 nodes will be performed on chain.

 #### Log Recovery Flow

+The log recovery flow is used to recover logs that were missed by the log trigger flow.
+It is triggered by a ticker that gets missed logs from log recoverer.
+The results are collected, filtered, and checked again.
+Eligible results are then pushed into the metadata store with `RecoveredLog` [instruction](#instructions).
+The plugin will then collect the instructions and push them into the outcome to be processed in next round, where they will go into log trigger flow.

 ## Visuals